 The Extreme Science and Engineering Discovery Environment (XSEDE) project is a large scale compute grid which connects many universities and research centers in the US.
 For high performance computing, XSEDE connects eight supercomputing systems situated across different states in the US.
 For our simulation experiments, we used eight CPU-only systems of XSEDE and its previous incarnation, TeraGrid.
-The XSEDE system configuration, shown in Table 1 was obtained from [12] and [32].
-Each individual XSEDE system uses the Portable Batch System (PBS) or Sun Grid Engine (SGE) for job management, and grid submissions are processed through Condor-G metascheduler [14].
-Hart [33] reports that short jobs which run for less than 30 minutes constitute less than 5% of the total core hours delivered by XSEDE.
-These jobs include debugging and test runs and are not representative of the production usage.
-We do not consider these jobs for simulation and model only the jobs in the production workload.
+Each individual XSEDE system uses the Portable Batch System (PBS) or Sun Grid Engine (SGE) for job management, and grid submissions are processed through Condor-G metascheduler [10].
+We model the jobs in the production workload.